wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_networking_fundamentals/latency_and_bandwidth.md

 $$ T = \alpha + \frac{s}{\beta} .$$

-For instance, consider a link with latency 100 microseconds and effective bandwidth 120 MB/sec ("120 MegaByte per second"), transferring 100KiB ("100 KibiByte per second") of data takes time:
+For instance, consider a link with latency 100 microseconds and effective bandwidth 120 MB/sec ("120 MegaBytes per second"), transferring 100KiB ("100 KibiBytes per second") of data takes time:

 $$ T = 100 \times 10^{-6} + \frac{100 \times 2^{10}}{120 \times 10^{6}}  \simeq .000953 \; \text{sec}.$$

 Make sure you know your units and use them in a consistent manner, knowing when units are powers of 10 or powers of 2.
-In these pedagogic modules we typically use power-of-10 units (e.g., KB rather than KiB).
+In these pedagogic modules, we typically use power-of-10 units (e.g., KB rather than KiB).

 In some cases the first term above (the latency) can dominate (i.e., with small data sizes and/or large bandwidths), or can be negligible (i.e., with